Rental Subsidy Programs

 Project Based Vouchers

-Shelter Plus Care provides project-based rental assistance for hard-to-serve homeless persons with disabilities in connection with supportive services funded from sources outside the program.
+Shelter Plus Care provides project-based rental assistance for chronically homeless persons with disabilities in connection with supportive services funded from sources outside the program.

 Section 8 Moderate Rehabilitation Single Room Occupancy For Homeless

-This project provides project-based assistance to homeless individuals through non-profit and for-profit homeless housing providers.
+This program provides project-based assistance to homeless individuals through non-profit and for-profit homeless housing providers.

 Section 8 Moderate Rehabilitation Program (Mod Rehab)